 How do I resize a single cell in a spreadsheet?

 It is important to realize that you cannot increase the width of only one cell in a spreadsheet.
 If you have only one cell with a lot of text, you can wrap text that text by right-clicking the cell, clicking Format Cell, click the Alignment tab, and checking the box for Wrap text.

 If Wrap text is not enabled, any text that is larger than the cell overflows into empty cells.
 If the cell to the right is not empty, the text appears to be cut off.

 How can I adjust a cell size using a keyboard shortcut?

 Unfortunately, there are no single key Excel or other spreadsheet keyboard shortcuts for adjusting the width or height of a cell.
 However, you can do the following steps to adjust the cell size using only your keyboard and not the mouse.

 Select the cell

-Move to the cell you want to adjust the width or hight of using your keyboard arrow keys.
+Move to the cell you want to adjust the width or height of using your keyboard arrow keys.

 Access Home tab format option

-Once the cell has been selected access the Home tab by pressing the keyboard shortcut Alt+H. Once this keyboard shortcut is pressed all options in the Home tab will be highlighted.
+Once the cell is selected, access the Home tab by pressing the keyboard shortcut Alt+H. Once this keyboard shortcut is pressed all options in the Home tab will be highlighted.
 Press O (the letter o) to access the format options.